opraveen/machine-learning/projects/capstone/capstone_proposal.md

 I couldn't find freely accessible twitter data on cryptocurrencies.
 I plan to use twitter API to access relevant bitcoin/ethereum tweets and perform sentiment analysis using NLTK package.
 One of the goals of this project is to understand if there is a correlation between tweets and cryptocurrency prices.

-If I cannot easily obtain twitter data for at least a six-month time window, I plan to look into Reddit (r/CryptoCurrency) perform sentiment analysis on headlines.
+If I cannot easily obtain twitter data for at least a six-month time window, I plan to look into Reddit (r/CryptoCurrency, r/ethtrader, r/BitcoinMarkets) and perform sentiment analysis on headlines.

 ### Solution Statement